nealetw/Senior_Design_Project_Hackney_Neale/tasklist.md

 3. Investigate other feasible resources to train GANs effectively
 4. Research Neural Networks
 5. Impliment a discriminator model
-6. Refine training and classfication algorithm
+6. Refine training and classification algorithm